MysticMoonlightGlow/MysticMoonlightGlow/README.md

 ---

-`DNI:` [Under 11 DNI and over 19 DNI]  [DNI if you make any sexual jokes towards me or my coping links(will be immeditate block if already addressed or shown discomfort but when I say my coping links I don't mean you can't say sexual jokes about the character itself, just don't say it directly towards my coping links' face)]  [Anyone From my DNI(OR IWEC depending on what they did)/STAY AWAY list]
+`DNI:` [Under 11 DNI and over 19 DNI]  [DNI if you make any sexual jokes towards me or my coping links(will be immeditate block if already addressed or shown discomfort but when I say my coping links I don't mean you can't say sexual jokes about the character itself, just don't say it directly towards my coping links' face)]  [Anyone From my DNI(OR IWEC depending on what they did)/STAY AWAY list]  [THE "PRO TREE + ETC SPOT" IN SAFE SEVER!!
+Yall are child predators and yall are **DISGUSTING**.
+I don't care if you "don't condon it irl" yes you do.
+You know you do and you think hiding behind the screen with ur "fetishes" will keep you safe.
+Doing this shit in safe sever with minors is weird and always will be weird in general.
+You are not safe from your sins.]